 WHAT WE OFFER

-In Bhutan, the biggest draw for travelers is the annual religious festivals held in all districts.
+Bhutanese culture, as espoused through its festivals, art, architecture, textiles, and sport is both vibrant and ancient.
+It is the propagation of what has been preserved through the centuries.
+Whether it is the village houses or the mighty fortresses housing district administration and the monk body, every structure emanates Bhutan’s unique cultural integrity.
+One of the biggest drawcards for travelers is the annual religious festivals, which is also locally known as Tshechu.
 People from all corners of the country attend the festivities in their finest attires decorated with valuable jewels and ornaments.
 As much as festivals display the rich cultural and religious history of Bhutan, they are also a means for people to parade their collections of Bhutanese textile.
 Families gather and feast on elaborate packed lunches, picnicking in circles splayed out around the monasteries.

 Performed at Jambay Lhakhang, an 8th century monastery, this festival spotlights several exciting dances.
 The fire ceremony, Mewang, is a unique dance performed under flames where crowds walk through a gate of huge fireworks as a means to drive away evil spirits.
 When night falls, we mingle amongst the locals to witness the Tercham which translates to ‘Treasure Dance’.
 This dance is the main feature of the festival where masked dancers dance naked at the outskirts of the monastery to purify sins and augur a good harvest.